gpwwjr/GECO/README.md

 Author:
     George P. W. Williams, Jr.
     1334 Columbus City Rd.
-    Scottsboro, AL 35769
+    Scottsboro, AL 35769-9014
     george.p.williams@pobox.com

-This is an updated version as of 2020 (the original version has been long-neglected;
-it hasn't been updated since 1993).
-The current version has been updated to use the ASDF system definition/build system, and the files have all been converted to use unix line endings (line-feeds; previous versions used old the old MacOS convention of carriage-returns).
+This is an updated version as of 2020 (the original version has been long-neglected; it hasn't been updated since 1993).
+The current version has been updated to use the ASDF system definition/build system, and the files have all been converted to use unix line endings (line-feeds;
+previous versions used old the old MacOS convention of carriage-returns).
 I'm also now providing the documentation in PDF format (instead of PostScript in the earlier versions).

 Bug reports, improvements, and feature requests should be sent to the author at the contact information above.
 I will try to respond to them.
 Ports to other lisps are also welcome.

 I have gone to a lot of effort to make GECO portable among CLtL2 compliant Common Lisps.
-I tested the previous versions on several different lisp implemenations (MCL 2.0, ACL 4.1, and LCL 4.1), but I currently only have Clozure CL (macOS 10.15.7), so that's all I can vouch for at this time.
+I tested the previous versions on several different lisp implemenations (MCL 2.0, ACL 4.1, and LCL 4.1).
+This version has been tested using Clozure CL 1.12 (macOS 10.15.7), and Steel Bank Common Lisp 2.0.11 (Ubuntu 20.04 Linux).

 TO USE THIS SOFTWARE
  - There is detailed documentation (~100 pages!) in geco.pdf